 The economic outlook is very uncertain and we expect challenging trading conditions for the foreseeable future.
-Accordingly, our focus will be to respond to and manage the impact of the economic challenges ahead, successfully issuing MREL resources, and to continue to provide our customers with excellent service whilst making a difference to our community.
+Accordingly, our focus will be to respond to and manage the impact of the economic challenges ahead, successfully issuing MREL resources with the support of our shareholders, and to continue to provide our customers with excellent service, whilst making a difference in our community.